IHTSDO/sct-browser-frontend/README.md

-conceptId2|any SCTID|Sets the second concept details widget to this concept. conceptIdTx1|any SCTID|Sets the first taxonomy widget to this concept. conceptIdTx2|any SCTID|Sets the second taxonomy widget to this concept. acceptLicense|1, 0|Is 1, the SNOMED CT Browser License is automatically accepted without displaying the modal window.
+conceptId2|any SCTID|Sets the second concept details widget to this concept. conceptIdTx1|any SCTID|Sets the first taxonomy widget to this concept. conceptIdTx2|any SCTID|Sets the second taxonomy widget to this concept. acceptLicense|true| the SNOMED CT Browser License is automatically accepted without displaying the modal window.
+This means that you are explicitly accepting the license. diagrammingMarkupEnabled|true|SNOMED CT diagramming Markup is enabled.